JohnMurray/laces/README.md

 working on to find the most influential Gem in the Ruby-verse.
-Right now there are several directions that the research could take and many avenues that could be explored in terms of what this research will mean and what information I would like to be able to derrive from the data.
+Right now there are several directions that the research could take and many avenues that could be explored in terms of what this research will mean and what information I would like to be able to derive from the data.

 [ ![Build status - Travis-ci][1] ][2]

+## Goals

+To help stay on track in the development process, I've identified some goals that I'd like this project to achieve and maintain.
+They are as
+follows:

++ Be package-able in Gem form
++ Offer a platform for gem dependency-analysis and visualization
++ Function as a useful analytics tool
++ Be able to start up the project (in a useful way) in one command from command line
++ Specify a configuration file to alter how data is perceived and/or collected.
++ Provide semi-live results via continuous processing.

 ## Whishlist